LaurenQurashi/MakersPortfolio/README.md

    ### Evidence and explanation

    I'd like to think I'm pretty good at looking after myself, however as this course went on, I found that actually I wasn't so great.
 I stupidly took the decision to try and lose weight when I started this course, something the coaches advised against on the first day too hahaha.
 I'd be eating significantly less and trying to fit in exercise when I can.
 This ended up in me not being able to focus at all for a good couple of weeks at makers.
 I then got to a point where I was so emotionally and physically drained, that I booked a meeting with Dana for a pep talk.
-Dana told me I was being waaay to hard on myself, and that I needed to praise my small wins rather than thinking I can't do something.
+Dana told me I was being way to hard on myself, and that I needed to praise my small wins rather than thinking I can't do something.
 After our chat, I decided that I really needed to eat more healthy food, and stop trying to go to the gym every evening, in order to have some peace.
 I also started attending meditation and talking to my cohort about my worries and returning the emotional support they gave me.
 After this, I found my quality of work improved massively, and I could focus a lot more.
 I go to Yoga almost every week, and I make sure that I have at least one day coding free on the weekends.
 Everyone needs a break, and that's okay.

    ### Feedback